gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 A test should be clear, concise and complete.
 What does that mean exactly?
 A clear test is easy to read and to understand.
 Tests should not include complex logic like nested if-conditions or complicated loops.
-A good test is a simple sequence of expressions without any branching.
-Further a test should always comply to the same structure.
+A clear test is a simple sequence of expressions without any branching.
+All tests in a project should comply to the same structure.
 Common structures are *arrange-act-assert* or *given-when-then*.
-A common and consistent structure reduces cognitive load and gives developers, new to the codebase, a model how to write tests for the project which increases productivity.
-To make the test as clear as possible you should avoid using more than one assertion.
-Basically there should be a one-to-one mapping from the test case to the assertion.
-If you feel the need for multiple assertions, you can write an additional tests including these assertions.
-This keeps the tests clear and failure tracing cheap.
-The following codeblock shows one good assertion and some unnecessary
+A common and consistent structure reduces cognitive load and gives developers, unfamiliar with the codebase, a model how to write tests.
+A consistent naming pattern adds clarity too, e.g. `UnitName_StateUnderTest_ExpectedBehavior`.
+Rich failure messages, with context where and why the test failed, reduces debugging effort immensely.
+Keeping the number of assertions to a minimum keeps the test short and focused.
+If you feel the need for multiple assertions, you can write additional tests with a different focus.
+At best, there is a one-to-one correlation from the test name to the assertion.
+The following test shows one good assertion and some unnecessary ones:
-ones:

 ``` java
 public class PaymentServiceTest {